samirgadkari/companies/README.md

 ## TODO: Write code to segment the companies
   - Maybe using t-SNE as it creates larger gaps between clusters.
   - Maybe we need to precede t-SNE with PCA dimension reduction.
 This will make t-SNE run faster.
 Not sure if this is really needed.
+  - LLE (Locally Linear Embedding) should also be tried since it is used to map data that is along a manifold to non-manifold space.
+  - Also could try DBSCAN or Hierarchical DBSCAN